 This time of year can be hectic!
 You’re probably preparing to travel, gearing up to host guests, or frantically searching for gifts.
-That’s the ironic thing about the holidays: they’re considered to be the most wonderful time of the year, but they’re also the most stressful!
-With this DIY Christmas card tutorial, you get the chance to create some stress-relieving art.
+That’s the ironic thing about the holidays: they’re “the most wonderful time of the year”, but they’re also the most stressful!
+With this DIY circular Christmas card tutorial, you get the chance to create some stress-relieving art.
 That art can then be sent to a special person on your Christmas list, whose spirits will be lifted by your thoughtfulness and creativity!

 Once you’ve cut out the paper, fold it in half lengthwise such that it’s a perfect 5.5″ x 5.5″ square card.
 Next, print out the simple circle template shown below; you can do so by clicking here.

 Cut out the larger circle (5.5″), then center it on the card.
-Move it very slightly to the left, such that the left side of the circle template is barely off of the card.
+Move the template very slightly to the left, such that the left side of the circle template is barely off of the card.
 Then, trace around the template in pencil.
 The left side of the card should have a centimeter or two of space that wasn’t touched by the pencil.
 That’s where the card will hinge!
-Note that if you wish to make a smaller card that will fit in a standard A7 envelope, you can use the smaller circle template instead (5″).
+If you want to make a smaller card that will fit in a standard A7 envelope, you can use the smaller circle template instead (5″).

-When you open the card, it should now look like this:
+When you open the card, it will look like this:

-For this DIY Christmas card, I’d recommend writing the greeting in the center first.
-If you start with the calligraphy versus the watercolor border, you don’t risk smudging wet paint!
-If you have a light box (or a glass table under which you can shine a light), you can trace directly over the Flourished “Happy Holidays!”
-Calligraphy in the Holiday Calligraphy Worksheet.
+Now, write a holiday greeting inside the card.
+If you have a light box feel free to trace directly over the Flourished “Happy Holidays!”
+Calligraphy in the Holiday Calligraphy Worksheet (2016 Edition).
 That way, you don’t have to mess with drawing pencil guidelines or using math to center your words.

 The border for this card is simply a larger version of the Watercolor Holiday Wreath Tutorial.
 For a short set of instructions detailing how to paint this wreath, please visit that tutorial!
 You’ll start by making six little clusters of berries around the perimeter of the card.